The New Cervical Screening Program

 How does the cervical screening test work?

-All women between 25 and 74 years of age are eligible for regular HPV testing as part of the new Cervical Screening Program.
+All women over 25 years of age are eligible for regular HPV testing as part of the new Cervical Screening Program.

 Sample collection for HPV testing is the same as having a Pap test - a doctor collects a sample of cells from your cervix, and this is sent to our pathology laboratory for testing.